argent0/haskell-ml-benchmark/result/main.md

 **Comparing haskell implementations**
 ![plot of chunk haskell-densities](figure/haskell-densities-1.png)

-The GADT implementation is the best.
-Surprisingly, the STU is slightly worse than ST.
+* The GADT implementation is the best.
+* STU and ST are very similar.

 Here are some summary statistics of the running times for each Haskell implementation.